 Dave rushes to his first job and tries his best all day to get caught up.
 He’s driving hard, speeding and distracted because he’s fallen behind.
 Dave’s unsafe driving continues all day as he makes up time the only way he can, in-between jobs.
 Dave’s heart is in the right place, he wants to finish his work.
 But his driving is making him a liability for your business.

 Did you know that “a substantial number of the 6.8 million crashes that occur each year are estimated to be caused by aggressive driving”?*

 You might say, “This doesn’t affect me and my company; my drivers are rarely late because we run a tight ship.”
 Maybe your wasted time comes at the end of the day, or the end of a job.
-With iOn you can monitor who is sitting idle outside the customer home because the job was completed early. iOn driver safety alerts, along with driver performance and utilization reports, can help you identify the waste and problem drivers.
+You can monitor who is sitting idle outside the customer home because the job was completed early.
+Driver safety alerts, along with driver performance and utilization reports, can help you identify the waste and problem drivers.
 Whether your driver behavior issues start first thing in the morning or late in the day, we provide the visibility you need to identify and solve them.

 At CalAmp, we are exposed to various issues that fleet managers have with their drivers.
 Many of them fall into a broad category we call: “Driver Behavior.”

 When we discuss driver behavior, very often, it can appear that we’re including every driver on the road that’s in a commercial vehicle.
 This is not true.
 The majority of them drive safely, defensively and efficiently.
 But it takes only one poor driver to sink your business.
 In the U.S., “every 12 minutes someone dies in a motor vehicle crash, every 10 seconds an injury occurs and every 5 seconds a crash occurs.”